Vietnam customs regulations

 For a start, even though valid passport and entry visa or visa approval letter to Vietnam are generally required for all visitors; travellers of some countries such as Finland, Norway, Japan, Korea and members of ASEAN are exempted from visa with 15-30 day validity according to unilateral and bilateral visa exemption agreements of Vietnam government.

 Others visitors may obtain visa at Embassies and General consulates of Vietnam, or on arrival.
 Visa on arrival means that you attain visa approval by Vietnam Immigration office in advance and get visa stamped on your arrival.
-For more detailed information, please check our pages about visa on arrival to Vietnam.
+For more detailed information, please check our pages about Vietnam evisa.

 Goods and products